 'This Month' relates to what i will be doing in May while'Next Month' predicts what I'll be doing in June.
 'Dig This' is an archive of my thoughts on various subjects.
 The latest addition is on my approach to composting.
 My ideas about individual vegetables may be accessed in the 'Vegetable Guide.

 I hope you like my website.
 I update it each month with fresh information and photos.
 100,000 hits was passed on 8 September 2009 and 50,000 hits on 15 February 2008.
 On 19 August 2012 the milestone of 200,000 hits was reached.
 You can see the hitmeter in the bottom left hand corner of this page.
 250,000 was breached in June 2014, and 300,000 in April 2016.
 HOORAY!
 On June 15 2009 a record number of hits for one day was recorded: 234.
 Someone googled 'How to start an Allotment' on 24 March and digmyplot was 1st out of 1,620,000.

 I love to receive e mails, just click on Walter to send one, especially if you have a comment which will help improve the content.
 Walter is the carrier pigeon who is always in a flap below.

 I have started to record a little video every so often which takes a quick tour round the plot.
-I hope to record one in the next few days.
-The last one from April may be accessed here:
+I hope to record another one in the next few days.
+The one from last month may be accessed here: